omidkheiri/PdfListerApp/README.md

 #Description

-### You can use this simple application to create<br/>
-a txt file that contains encoded data of all pdf files that are located in<br/>
+### This application allows you to create a text file<br/> containing encoded data from all PDF files located in<br/>
 **"c:\pdf"**